Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz cranberry juice

-Mix pomegranate juice and cranberry juice over ice.
-Top with ginger beer.
-Add lime squeeze.
-Garnish with rosemary.
-The ginger beer adds spice that makes up for missing alcohol.
+Mix juices over ice, top with ginger beer and lime.
+Ginger adds spice that makes up for no alcohol.

 • 2 oz gin